vpand/icpp/doc/imod.md

  * **binary-objs**: the precompiled object files which will be packed into this module;
  * **binary-libs**: the dynamic shared libraries which will be packed into this module;
  * **include-dirs**: the temporary include directories used when compile the previous sources;
+ * **install-prefix**: the install prefix of the binary-libs used when you want to keep the layout of packed libraries;

 ## Usage
 ```sh